 Mayea is an exciting prospect with the bat, but that’s not all you get with him.
 It also looks like he can play center field as a professional.
 Badler touts him as “a well-above average runner” who has a plus throwing arm, and Eric Longenhagen of FanGraphs said Mayea’s speed, defensive instincts, and build are reasons to be optimistic about him staying in center as he matures.

 The athleticism of Mayea, his advanced approach as a hitter, his defensive prowess at a premium position, and perhaps his age being a year older than the typical international signing would all point to his starting assignment being in the Florida Complex League this summer, but it is more likely he will begin his career playing in the Dominican Summer League.
 Scouting reports are one thing, but playing in games is what establishes a player and we haven’t seen him do that yet.
 There is obviously no reason to rush him, but the hope is that Mayea will live up to his billing and become one of the Yankees’ better prospects in the years to come.

 Other signings of note

 After the Mayea contract, the Yankees had about $884,000 to work with for any remaining signings.
 None are likely to be highly-ranked prospects, but as 2022 All-Star William Contreras proved, that doesn’t mean that it’s impossible for them to turn into something special someday.
 (Atlanta originally signed the younger Contreras for $10,000 in 2015.)

 Any other players signed by the Yankees will be listed below (all per Baseball America):

-- Right-handed pitchers Joshua Quezada & Joshawn Lampson, both from Nicaragua
+- From Nicaragua: right-handed pitchers Joshua Quezada & Joshawn Lampson